ungoogled-software/ungoogled-chromium/README.md

 ## Features

-This list is not exhaustive.
-For more details, consult the source code.
+Many of ungoogled-chromium's features are small changes that may or may not last.
+As a result it is best to consult the source code for up-to-date information.

-ungoogled-chromium borrows features from the following:
+ungoogled-chromium selectively borrows many of its features from the following:
 * [Debian](//tracker.debian.org/pkg/chromium-browser)
 * [Inox patchset](//github.com/gcarq/inox-patchset)
 * [Iridium Browser](//iridiumbrowser.de/)

-Most of the additional features are as follows:
+Most of the **additional** features are as follows:
 * Replace many web domains in the source code with non-existent alternatives ending in `qjz9zk` (known as domain substitution)
 * Strip binaries from the source code (known as source cleaning)
     * This includes all pre-built executables, shared libraries, and other forms of machine code.
 They are substituted with system or user-provided equivalents, or built from source.